rrc-sp2025-adadaltmakino/ISD_project/README.md

 'client_number', and 'balance' in the class BankAccount, and by defining methods like 'update_balance()', 'deposit()', and 'withdraw()'.
 What also helps with encapsulation is the use of accessors.

+## Polymorphism

+In the BankAccount class, polymorphism was achieved when I defined the get_service_charges() method.
+I defined it in the BankAccount superclass, and inhereted it in the InvestmentAccount, ChequingAccount, and SavingsAccount subclasses.
+In the BankAccount class I just used the "pass" since there are not enough information available at the superclass level, and when it was inhereted in the subclasses the polymorphism was implemented by using that method to behave different ways according to each subclass requirements.